ztyyLV/web-twain-docs/indepth/development/upgrade-v16.2.md

 ### Service mode

-From 16.*, `DWT` is designed to be backward compatible (unfortunately, just as far back as 16.0).
+Starting in version 16.*, `DWT` is designed to be backward compatible (unfortunately, just as far back as 16.0).
 The compatibility is done in two ways

-* For minor versions like 16.1 to 16.2, if the newer version of `DWT` has been installed on a desktop, websites utilizing both the newer version and the older version can work without reinstalling of `DWT`
+* For minor versions like 16.1 to 16.2, if the newer version of `DWT` has been installed on a desktop, websites utilizing both the newer version and the older version can work without reinstallation of `DWT`
 * For major versions like 16.* to 17.*, the newer version will be installed to a different directory which can coexist with the older version.
 The user can choose to uninstall the old version if necessary

 That means, once you, as the maintainer, have finished upgrading your application to a newer `DWT` on the server side, the clients could face one of two situations